bilal-the-dev/OSRS-Group-Activity-Notifier-Discord-Bot/README.md

   - EHP milestones
   - Boss kill milestones (PVM)

+- Have your own custom emojis following the `sample.emojis.json` by creating `emojis.json`
 - ⏱ Discord timestamps using `<t:...:f>` for clean formatting
 - ✅ Lightweight & simple to host